 If you’re thinking about selling a gold crown, filling, or old bridge, you may have wondered “Is dental gold real gold?”
-The short answer is yes, although it is a bit more complicated than that.
+The short answer is yes, as much as 67% of the gold in a dental crown could be real – although it is a bit more complicated than that.
 Here’s everything you need to know about dental gold, including why dentists use it, how much it’s worth, and how to tell if your dental gold is real.

 Why Do Dentists Use Gold in Dental Fillings?

 Dentists use gold for fillings, crowns, bridges, and other dental work because of its longevity, durability, and ability to withstand the conditions of being inside the mouth.
 Saliva doesn’t break down gold dental fixtures as quickly as it tends to do to other materials such as porcelain or porcelain fused to metal (PFM).

 A gold alloy for your crown also has the capability to stand up to heavy chewing and teeth grinding, so if a dentist can see signs of this on your teeth, they might suggest gold as a longer-lasting and more durable option to prevent chipping and breaking.

 One important reason a dentist might suggest a gold crown, bridge, or filling is because it doesn’t seem to wear down the teeth it touches any more than your natural enamel does.
 Another big plus for using precious metals for dental work is the dentist’s ability to fit the crown or bridge with less reduction to the original tooth.

 For instance, undergoing a root canal to fit porcelain or ceramic crown can mean the dentist has to remove the top part of the tooth to better fit the material.
 With a metal crown, if this part of the tooth is salvageable, the dentist won’t have to remove it.
 This can also be a money-saver for many dental patients, too, as the dentist has to perform less complex procedures to fit a gold crown.